 Equal rights for shareholders and transactions with related parties

 When increasing share capital through the issue of new shares for cash payment, the company’s shareholders have normally a pre-emptive right to subscribe for the new shares.
 If the board resolves to carry out an increase in share capital and waive the pre-emptive rights of existing shareholders on the basis of an authorization granted to the board, this will only be done where justified in light of the company’s and the shareholders’ interests.
 Such justification will be published in connection with the announcement of the increase in capital.
-The board of directors has not made any resolutions to increase the share capital based on the authorizations granted at the GM in 2018.
+The board has not made any resolutions to increase the share capital based on the authorizations granted at the general meeting in 2019.

-The board of directors was given an authorization at the GM in 2018 to acquire treasury shares.
-No such transactions have taken place in 2018.
+The board was given an authorization at the general meeting in 2019 to acquire treasury shares.
+No such transactions have taken place in 2019.

 Shares and negotiability

 The shares in Belships are freely negotiable and there are no restrictions on any party’s ability to own, trade or vote for the share in the company.